 - Migration steps (3-5 concrete commands or code changes)

-- Deprecation timeline (when did warn start, when did break ship, when does old API fully disappear)
+- Deprecation timeline (when warnings started, when the break shipped, when the old API fully disappears)

-- Why we made this change (1 sentence, honest)
+- Why we made this change (1 honest sentence)

 6. Beta program release notes

-For beta release of {feature}, write release notes that:
+For the beta release of [feature], write release notes that:

 - Clearly signal BETA status in the first line